Multi Masking Skincare for Adult Acne

 80% of us have combination skin, either on the dry side or the oily side.
 How many of us have dealt with the confusion of parts of our faces being dry and parts being oily?

-Every client who has gone through my Eval by Email® skincare coaching program now knows that dryness in an oily skin almost always means the wrong cleanser is being used, and that hydration balances the skin so that the “combination” is not so prominent.
+Every client who has gone through my Eval by Email® Adult Acne Clearing Program now knows that dryness in an oily skin almost always means the wrong cleanser is being used, and that hydration balances the skin so that the issue of the “combination” is not so prominent.

 However, it can actually happen that a person’s t-zone really is just so much more oily than the rest of the face, even when the right skincare is in place.
 Or, one part of the face breaks out fairly regularly, while other parts are slightly dehydrated or even very dry.
 This is where multi-masking can really help.